skalenetwork/IMA/proxy/test-tokens/README.md

 ## Initialization

-To initializa you need to run only one function:
+To initialize you need to run only one command and setup .env file:

 `yarn install`

 Setup `.env` file